badao729/AcademyAtlas_YingXiu/README.md

 Teacher Features:

-1. Ability to create and manage student accounts.
+1. Ability to create and manage student accounts.(nice to have)
 2. Tracking and recording of student progress and feedback. (nice to have)
 3. Scheduling system for lessons.
 4. Financial management tools for tracking tuition payments and generating invoices.(nice to have)